Fix Google Drive Randomly Deleting Files in 5 Effective Ways

 3. Find the deleted file, right-click on it, and select the Restore option in the pop-up window.

 To find the deleted files, maybe the Activity Panel is another choice.
+This method is suitable for case where your Google Drive Trash Bin has not been cleared.
 You can follow these steps to check the Activity Panel with ease:

 1. On the Google Drive website, log into your account.
 Then select My Drive in the left menu.